Real User Monitoring Data Security

 - 15 days for resources and long tasks.

-Any of this retained data can be extended to a maximum of 90 days at no additional cost by opening a support ticket.
+Retention can be extended to a maximum of 90 days at no additional cost by opening a support ticket.
+Note that this retention extension does not apply to Session Replays, Resources, or Long Tasks.

 Role-based access control